redhat-cop/infra.aap_configuration/roles/dispatch/README.md

   - {role: user, var: [ah_users], tags: users}
 ```

-Note that each item has three elements:
+Each item within the variable has three elements:
 - `role` which is the name of the role within redhat_cop.ah_configuration
 - `var` which is the variable or variables in that role.
-We use this to prevent the role being called if the variable is not set
+We use this to prevent the role being called if the variable is not set.
 - `tags` the tags which are applied to the role so it is possible to apply tags to a playbook using the dispatcher with these tags.

-It is possible to redefine this variable with a subset of roles or with different tags.
-In general we suggest keeping the same structure and perhaps just using a subset.
+If the functionality of Automation Hub is extended in the future, and more variables are able to trigger a role, the new variable should be added into the `var` list for the role above.

 ### Authentication